Is technology changing the way homeowners purchase and borrow money for a house? Here's how current tech trends impact the home buying process.

 Few buyers would say they relish the “good ole days” of tracking down documents, scanning them, faxing them, and then fretting about the security of their sensitive data.
 Thanks to automation, cloud computing and other technology, these steps are increasingly part of a bygone era.

-Today borrowers can securely upload and share key documents electronically, in many cases capturing images from their mobile phones or authorizing banks to share information directly with their lenders.
+Today, borrowers can securely upload and share key documents electronically, in many cases capturing images from their mobile phones or authorizing banks to share information directly with their lenders.
+Fifth Third's digital platform accepts electronic documents, delivers document to borrowers such as disclosures, and even allows for e-signatures.

 Transparency Goes a Long Way